The Best Options for Cooling Bedrooms This Summer

 Reducing Heat Gain

-Preventing your bedroom from heating up during the day will help keep you cool no matter what cooling methods you use.
+Preventing your bedroom heating up during the day will help keep you comfortable no matter what cooling appliance you use.
 Most heat is gained through windows (opened or closed), so at the very least, use blinds or curtains to block the sunlight.
 This reduces heat that travels with the light, called radiant heat.
 Insulated shades block radiant heat as well as conductive heat passing through the glass.
-But the best way to reduce heat gain is with awnings or external shades that stop the sunlight from reaching windows.
+But the best way to reduce heat gain is with awnings or external shades that stop the sun from reaching windows.
 As for the windows themselves, you can install new high-tech windows with low-e coatings as part of a remodel.
-For existing windows, you can apply heat-blocking window film that can reduce heat transmission through the glass by up to 60%.
-If looks aren’t a concern, you can block both light and heat with rigid foam insulation board cut to fit each window (hold it in place with a stick-on Velcro button at each corner).
+For existing windows, try heat-blocking window film that can reduce heat transmission by up to 60%.
+If looks aren’t a concern, block both light and heat with rigid foam insulation board cut to fit every window (hold it in place with a stick-on Velcro button at each corner).

 Guerilla Cooling Tactics

 When things get desperate, here are a few tricks to try at bedtime: